jonvicente/jonvicente.github.io/_pages/about.md

 BMedSci | MSc - Mental Health and Climate Epidemiology --
-My primary focus is understanding the intricate interplay between climate change and its profound physical and mental health impacts.
-I have been working on **Public Health, Global Mental Health, Psychiatric Epidemiology and Climate Epidemiology**, investigating how these different fields converge under the influence of climate change.
+My main research focus is understanding how climate change impacts the physical and mental health of specific populations.
+This focus **(Climate Epidemiology)** has been part of my academic journey alongside other research fields **(Public Health and Psychiatric Epidemiology)**.

-PhD student at the **Oeschger-Zentrum für Klimaforschung** (Oeschger Centre for Climate Change Research) and in the **Institut für Sozial- und Präventivmedizin** (Institute of Social and Preventive Medicine) at the University of Bern, Switzerland.
-My research focuses on investigating the psychological consequences of extreme weather events and climate-related hazards to understand the effects of climate change on mental health in Switzerland and The Gambia.
+Since July 2024, I have been a PhD student in Ana M Vicedo-Cabrera's research group **(Climate Change and Health)** at the **Oeschger-Zentrum für Klimaforschung** (Oeschger Centre for Climate Change Research) and the **Institut für Sozial- und Präventivmedizin** (Institute of Social and Preventive Medicine) at the University of Bern in Switzerland.
+My PhD research involves investigating the psychological consequences of extreme weather events and climate-related hazards to understand the effects of climate change on mental health in Switzerland and The Gambia.

 ![Illustration of combining vision and language modalities](/images/climate_stripes_2.jfif){:.align-center width="900px"}